Spain Travel Insurance

 Crime rates in Spain are low, but the most common is theft.
 This can be by pickpockets or directly from your hotel room.
 Make sure you keep all of your valuables inside a safe, especially your travel documents and passports.

-Beware of thieves using forms of distraction such as asking for directions, and be mindful of your belongings at all times.
-Thieves have also been known to pose as police officers as a means to steal your documents.
+Beware of thieves using forms of distraction, such as asking for directions, and always be mindful of your belongings.
+Thieves are also known to pose as police officers to steal your documents.